manfreddiaz/openal-android-sample/README.md

 # OpenAL for Android Sample
 At this point, it is hard to find some working examples of 3D audio/spatialization on the Android platform that could be easily prototyped.
-Hence, I shared this sam application showing 3D audio rendering, using the bit old [openAL4android](http://pielot.org/2011/11/openal4android-2/) library.
+Hence, I shared this sample application showing 3D audio rendering, using the bit old [openAL4android](http://pielot.org/2011/11/openal4android-2/) library.

 Hope it helps!